 It’s no secret that social media is still evolving.
-As new channels, features, and trends emerge it can be easy for social marketers to get caught up in short-term tactics and lose sight of long-term goals.
+Over 200 million brands use Instagram and as new channels, features, and trends emerge it can be easy for social marketers to get caught up in short-term tactics and lose sight of long-term goals.
 To stay focused and carve out a clear path for the future, it’s crucial to recognize the most important metrics across every channel—and Instagram is a great place to start.

 Dash Hudson’s annual industry benchmark reports are the perfect foundation for brands to understand where they stack up on Instagram against the competition in their unique markets—but, what about where they stand overall?
 This year, we took it a step further and calculated KPI averages for the top brands on Instagram to discover what true success really looks like for both established and emerging accounts.